ucb-ee106/106b-sp24site/policies.md

 ## Disability Accommodations & Emergencies

 If you need disability-related accommodations in this class, please inform us immediately.
-Please see the professor or Tarun privately after class, or send us an email.
+Please see the professor or Kirthi privately after class, or send us an email.

 ## Collaboration Policy